hilton/hilton.github.com/blog/_posts/2020-06-03-time-zone-compromises.md

 > and we can see it changing yet again in our globally networked era.
 > We should synchronize our watches for real.

-However, I can’t help that as a science historian, Gleick intended to propose a thought experiment, rather than _actually abolishing time zones._
+However, I can’t help thinking that, as a science historian, Gleick intended to propose a thought experiment, rather than _actually abolishing time zones._
 And if you do start liking the idea, you should probably also read this:
 [So You Want To Abolish Time Zones](https://qntm.org/abolish).